solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 1. **Picking a recipe with low daily volume:** While it can make sense to process low volume items, those usually require special attention (see question [TODO]).
 I recommend sticking to high volume items such as materials for crates/alchemy stones and cooking.
 To make this easier, I first sort the processing table by `Daily Volume` before going through the `Silver/Hour` of the recipes.

 2. **Not checking the input materials:** Processing <!-- db_item-6656-0 --> looks very profitable on paper.
-Though <!-- db_item-6653-0 --> has a red mark next to it indicating that it is not available on the market.
+Though <!-- db_item-6653-0 --> has a red mark next to it indicating that it's not available on the market.
 In this case, you can swap the <!-- db_item-6653-0 --> for <!-- db_item-6657-0 -->, which has a much higher supply.
-Though swapping input materials isn't possible for all recipes.
+Though swapping input materials isn't possible for all recipes and some recipes will always have bottlenecks.

 <img src="/files/processing_faq/purifiedwater.png">